-Harvey J Goldschmid has served as Dwight Professor of Law at Columbia University since 1984, having previously been an Assistant Professor (1970─71), an Associate Professor (1971─73), and a Professor of Law (1973─84) at Columbia.
-He is also Senior Counsel at the law firm of Weil, Gotshal & Manges.
+Harvey J Goldschmid passed away on 12 February 2015.
+Professor Goldschmid had served as Dwight Professor of Law at Columbia University since 1984, having previously been an Assistant Professor (1970─71), an Associate Professor (1971─73), and a Professor of Law (1973─84) at Columbia.
+He was also Senior Counsel at the law firm of Weil, Gotshal & Manges.
 In 2002─05, Professor Goldschmid served as a Commissioner of the US Securities and Exchange Commission, and in 1998─99 he was the SEC’s General Counsel (chief legal officer); from 1 January to 15 July 2000 he was Special Senior Advisor to SEC Chairman Arthur Levitt.

-Professor Goldschmid now serves as Co-Chair of the IASB/FASB Financial Crisis Advisory Group, as Chair of the Board of Directors of the Greenwall Foundation, as a Public Governor and Chair of the Regulatory Policy Committee of the Financial Industry Regulatory Authority (FINRA), as a Director of the National Center on Philanthropy and the Law, as a Director of Transparency International-USA, and on the Governing Board of the Center for Audit Quality.
-He is also on the Advisory Board of the Yale’s Millstein Center for Corporate Governance and Performance, on the PCAOB Advisory Council, on the Governance Leadership Council of RiskMetrics, and on the International Advisory Board of the Israel Securities Authority.
+Professor Goldschmid also served as Co-Chair of the IASB/FASB Financial Crisis Advisory Group, as Chair of the Board of Directors of the Greenwall Foundation, as a Public Governor and Chair of the Regulatory Policy Committee of the Financial Industry Regulatory Authority (FINRA), as a Director of the National Center on Philanthropy and the Law, as a Director of Transparency International-USA, and on the Governing Board of the Center for Audit Quality.
+He also served on the Advisory Board of the Yale Millstein Center for Corporate Governance and Performance, on the PCAOB Advisory Council, on the Governance Leadership Council of RiskMetrics, and on the International Advisory Board of the Israel Securities Authority.